JamesHarrison/openob/README.md

 That's it!

-You can now run OpenOB. @openob -h@ will list help; @openob dummyhost someconfig rx -h@ will give help for the receiver mode, for instance.
+You can now run OpenOB. `openob -h` will list help; `openob dummyhost someconfig rx -h` will give help for the receiver mode, for instance.

 ### Example Usage